sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/compare/index.md

 6. **Current Median**: The median value for the current test run for each metric.
 7. **Baseline Std Dev**: Standard deviation for the baseline test run for each metric.
 This measures the amount of variation from the average.
 8. **Current Std Dev**: Standard deviation for the current test run for each metric.
 9. **Significant Change?**: This column indicates whether the change between the baseline and current test runs is statistically significant for each metric.
+If the change is statistically significant then we use [Cliffs Delta](https://en.wikipedia.org/wiki/Effect_size#Effect_size_for_ordinal_data) to know if the change is small, medium or large.

 And the compare graphs will look like this for every metric: